Welcome to impressit

 You are Still Dependent on Spreadsheets

-Spreadsheets are widely considered a technology of the past and a poor foundation for any AI initiatives.
+Spreadsheets are widely considered a technology of the past and an inadequate foundation for any AI initiative.
 MarketWatch reports that as many as 88% of spreadsheets have some form of inaccuracy.
-Back in 2012, JP Morgan suffered a huge loss of over $6 billion due to a simple copy-and-paste error in Excel.
+Back in 2012, JP Morgan suffered a $6 billion loss due to a simple copy-and-paste error in Excel.
 If important business functions are poorly automated and driven by Excel, the introduction of AI will only automate the inefficient processes and errors that currently exist.

-The Financial Conduct Authority highlighted specifically the risks of uncontrolled spreadsheets within regulated industries.
+The Financial Conduct Authority highlighted the risks posed by uncontrolled spreadsheets in regulated industries.
 A single misplaced formula can lead to flawed insights at the enterprise level, especially with AI amplifying these mistakes within automated workflows.

-Organizations must locate high-value activities that are currently within the confines of spreadsheets and reengineer them to higher-value systems.
+Organizations must identify high-value activities currently within spreadsheets and reengineer them into higher-value systems.
 This means moving the data into structured databases, building reports on business intelligence tools like Power BI or Tableau, and teaching the business to control the data flow from source systems all the way to storage.
 This is the data infrastructure needed to support AI models.

 No Clear Use Case or Strategy